Princess Helen of Serbia: Engagement and marriage

+During her youth, Serbian political circles viewed a potential marriage between her and King Alexander I Obrenović as the ideal way to reconcile the two rivaling dynasties, the House of Obrenović with the House of Karadjordjević.
+There had been other plans, arranged by her aunt Queen Elena of Italy, for Princess Helen to marry Prince Vittorio Emanuele of Savoy-Aosta, Count of Turin, a cousin of Queen Elena’s husband, King Victor Emmanuel III, but the union never took place.

-A fourth aunt, Queen Elena of Italy, invited her for a visit and introduced her to Prince John Constantinovich of Russia.
-He proposed marriage soon after.
+Instead, her aunt, Queen Elena, invited her to Italy with other plans in mind and, with the prior approval of his parents, introduced her to the pious and shy young man, Prince John Constantinovich of Russia.
+The Prince instantly fell in love and proposed marriage during the visit.
 It was a love match, a surprise to the family because the gentle, introverted John had thought of becoming a Russian Orthodox monk.
 "Perhaps you know that Ioanchik is engaged to Helene of Serbia, it is so touching," wrote his distant cousin, 14-year-old Grand Duchess Tatiana Nikolaevna of Russia, to her aunt, Grand Duchess Olga Alexandrovna of Russia, on 14 July 1911.
 "How funny if they might have children, can they be kissing him?
 What foul, fie!"
 The couple married on 3 September 1911, at the Saints Peter and Paul Chapel of the Peterhof Palace in Saint Petersburg.
-After the marriage, she retained her Royal Highness status, which meant that she had the right to receive diplomats in her own right, unlike her husband, who held only the His Highness status, due to being male-line great-grandson of an Emperor.
+After the marriage, she retained her style of Royal Highness, which meant that she had the right to receive diplomats in her own right, unlike her husband, who held only the His Highness status, lower in rank than hers, due to being male-line great-grandson of an Emperor.

 Helen studied medicine at the Saint Petersburg Imperial University following their marriage, a career pursuit she had to give up when she gave birth to her first child.
 The couple had two children, Prince Vsevelod Ivanovich of Russia (20 January 1914 – 18 June 1973), and Princess Catherine Ivanovna of Russia (Pavlovsk 12 July 1915 - Montevideo, Uruguay 14 July 2007).
 The three children and seven grandchildren of her daughter Princess Catherine, who married and later separated from Marchese Farace di Villaforesta, are the only great-grandchildren of Grand Duke Constantine Constantinovich of Russia and his wife Grand Duchess Elizabeth Mavrikievna.